 Sophia Huyer is the founding Executive Director of WISAT.
 She has published and spoken widely on international gender and science and technology policy issues, including ICTs and social development.
-She is also the Gender and Social Inclusion Research Leader at the CGIAR Research Programme on Climate Change, Agriculture and Food Security (CCAFS).
+She is also the Gender and Social Inclusion Theme Leader at Accelerating the Impact of CGIAR Climate Research in Africa (AICCRA).
 She served as Director of GenderInSITE from 2014 – 2016 and Senior Advisor to the Organization for Women in Science for the Developing World (OWSD) from 2009 – 2014.
 She has worked with international agencies such as UN Women, UNDP, UNIDO, Global Affairs Canada, the Organization for American States, the International Development Research Centre (IDRC), UNESCO, and others.